kdave/btrfs-progs/Documentation/ch-mount-options.rst

         missing, for example if a stripe member is completely missing from RAID0.

-        Since 4.14, the constraint checks have been improved and are verified on the chunk level, not an the device level.
+        Since 4.14, the constraint checks have been improved and are verified on the chunk level, not at the device level.
 This allows degraded mounts of filesystems with mixed RAID profiles for data and metadata, even if the device number constraints would not be satisfied for some of the profiles.